drshahizan/obsidian/SCTO/Readme.md

 Please read the introduction on how to use it here: [[💡 SCTO System explained]] or more visually  [[Start here.canvas|in this canvas]].

-Sign up for my [Newsletter](https://ilyashabanov.substack.com/) for more tips on managing your knowledge in academia or follow me on [Twitter](https://twitter.com/Artifexx).